OpenBioMaps/documentation/official_docs/en/upload_data.rst

         - Genetic data: fasta

-     Any kind of file can be gathered from a given URL (simple GET request)
+     Any kind of file (listed above) can be gathered from a given URL (simple GET request)

   * Web Form